 BNPL apps can be great for large purchases, but you could risk falling into debt if you’re not careful with them.

-- Risk of overspending: According to Bankrate, 56% of users have reported overspending or missing a payment.
+| Convenient: Most apps can be accessed right from your phone and have an easy setup process. | Risk of overspending: According to Bankrate, 56% of users have reported overspending or missing a payment. |

-- Creates bad spending habits: Rather than saving up for large purchases, BNPL apps make it easy to buy whatever you want, when you want it.
+| Accessible: You don’t need a good credit score to qualify for BNPL, unlike with a loan or credit card. | Creates bad spending habits: Rather than saving up for large purchases, BNPL makes it easy to buy what you want when you want it. |

-- High APRs: The BNPL apps that charge interest often do so at rates much higher than credit cards.
+| No interest (usually): Most BNPL apps allow you to buy things without worrying about interest charges. | High APRs: The BNPL apps that charge interest often do so at rates much higher than credit cards. |

-What You Should Consider Before Using a BNPL App
+What to Consider Before Using BNPL

 Review the terms

 Each app sets its own terms.
-Some apps charge interest while others allow you to break up a purchase in interest-free installments.
+Some apps charge interest while others allow you to break a purchase into interest-free installments.
+Know how much interest is being charged, if any, and what the payment expectations are.

 Set your budget

+Review your budget to make sure using a BNPL app makes sense for you.
 It can be a good option for a large expense like a couch or a new computer, but it might not be wise to use BNPL to go on a spending spree.

 Know your goals